 They walked up to Commander DiMarco, who Natalie knew.

-“Commander DiMarco, Natalie Rumsfort of the Sun-Times.
+“Commander DiMarco, Natalie Rumsfort of the Sentinel.
 What happened here in Room 24?”

 “Oh, Hi Natalie.
 One of our officers stopped a sexual assault on an underage woman in this room.
 The perpetrator fired a weapon at our officer.
 He fired back, as well as a fellow officer, killing the criminal.”